jojo61/dash2ts/zattoo/README.md

 TODO:
 ----
-	Read EPG for the Zattoo channels
+	Read Detail EPG for the Zattoo channels